REcycle Australia 2011

 “Since the last trip in Australia I had bought a new bike.
 Before I had a steel frame but now I have aluminium.
 I decided to upgrade my rims and put thicker spokes on.
 I also decided to leave my panniers and use a BOB Ibex trailer to get rid of some disconcerting effects as speed wobble.
 It’s less stress on my frame and one big waterproof bag is pretty nice to have as well.
 Above this I also had one handlebar bag for easy camera and wallet access.“

-“You really feel the difference when pedaling up a hill standing on the pedals: A strong touring bike will take this without complaint, but a weaker frame will start to flex and wobble like a wet noodle.”
+“You really feel the difference when pedalling up a hill standing on the pedals: A strong touring bike will take this without complaint, but a weaker frame will start to flex and wobble like a wet noodle.”

 “I used a lot of sunblock, long sleeved shirts and some kind of hat every day when I didn’t have my helmet on.
 My helmet became white during the trip because of the UV and I had skin cancer in between my trip in Australia.”